-Twelve years ago, Chris Anderson’s company was the one of the first to start using Pool Studio.
+Twelve years ago, Chris Anderson’s company was one of the first to start using Pool Studio for contemporary backyard design.
 Then a senior in college, Anderson had grown up in the pool industry, and he recognized a great opportunity when he saw one.

 Since then, Anderson has used Pool Studio to grow Custom Design Pools & Landscaping into one of the top luxury pool and landscape businesses in Houston — and also to build Ledge Loungers, which began as a solution to one client’s needs and has since grown into a a full line of lounge furniture and accessories featured at numerous hotels, resorts, cruise lines, and more.

 The process of turning his family business into such an outstanding success began, for Anderson, with the decision to embrace the most innovative new technology he could find — and then use that technology to share his best ideas with his clients.

 Although Anderson grew up in the pool industry — his father entered the industry the same year Chris was born, and began his own company in the mid-90s — he did not plan to join the family business.